iambmelt/TrainingContent/O3651/O3651-0 Setting up your Developer environment in Office 365/Lab.md

   10. **Add** the app package to the Apps for SharePoint library.
 7. Add the app to a SharePoint site
   1. Navigate to a site in your O365 tenancy.
   2. Click **Site Contents**. (**NOTE:** If you are using the Developer site, it may have an older version of the app still installed from testing.
-You must remove the app from the site AND remove the entry from the ìApps in Testingî list or the new app will not install.)
+You must remove the app from the site AND remove the entry from the ‚ÄúApps in Testing‚Äù list or the new app will not install.)
   3. Click **Add an App**.
   4. Click **From Your Organization**.<br/>
          ![](Images/32.png?raw=true "Figure 24")